“Prelude on Down Ampney” by Henry Ley

-Although Ley’s music is not very familiar to a lot of us today, some choral singers might remember him from the old edition of Oxford Easy Anthems—a couple of his pieces are found in that anthology.
-For several of his compositions, Ley made use of hymn tunes by contemporary English composers—including the piece for today: the “Prelude on Down Ampney.”
-Down Ampney is the tune name of Vaughan Williams’s famous hymn “Come down, O Love divine.”
+Although Ley’s music is not very familiar to many of us today, some choral singers might remember him from the old edition of Oxford Easy Anthems as several of his pieces are found in that anthology.
+For some of his compositions, Ley made use of hymn tunes by contemporary English composers — including the piece for today: the “Prelude on Down Ampney.”
+Down Ampney is the tune name of Vaughan Williams’s famous hymn, “Come down, O Love divine.”
 Another great piece of Ley’s is his choral arrangement of “For All the Saints,” which also makes use of a tune by Vaughan Williams.

-For today, please enjoy my performance of Ley’s “Prelude on Down Ampney” as well as my accompaniment for Hymn 516 “Come down, O Love divine.”
-Thanks very much!
+For today, please enjoy my performance of Ley’s “Prelude on Down Ampney” as well as my accompaniment for Hymn 516, “Come down, O Love divine.”
+Thanks very much for listening!

 1 Come down, O Love divine,

 seek thou this soul of mine,